What is Unauthorized Trading?

 Regardless of the underlying reasoning, investment advisors must be held accountable for their misconduct.
 If you have been a victim of unauthorized trading, and it led to considerable losses, you need to take immediate legal action.

-Do Not Get Bullied Into Accepting the Losses
+Do Not Get Bullied Into Accepting the Losses from Unauthorized Trading

 As was mentioned, the industry rules and regulations on unauthorized trading are clear.
 If you have a non-discretionary brokerage account, your investment advisor cannot, under any circumstances, take it upon themselves to conduct a transaction without your express consent.
 There is no implied consent on this issue.
 Yet, despite how clear this rule is, far too many brokers and brokerage firms still violate this rule.
 Worse yet, if something goes wrong, many then try to bully the victims into accepting the consequences.